Soldering Rings For Hook Replacement

 • 56% Silver Solder

-• Double Ended Alligator Clips (holds your jig up while welding)
+• Double Ended Alligator Clips (holds your fishing jig up while welding)

 • Plastic Storage Box